Auranite-Studio/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 - *N/A*

 **Improvemnts**
-- *N/A*
+- Improved the technical implementation of the Mind Master's abilities

 **API changes**
 - *N/A*

 **Bugfixes**
-- [Bugfix] Fixed a bug that caused the GUI background to be darker than vanilla
+- [Bugfix] Fixed conflicts related to the interception of teams by the master of the mind element

 **Known issues**
 - *N/A*